Sergio Vargas: Achievements

 In 2018 he received the Great Sovereign during the celebration of the 2018 Sovereign Awards, where he thanked his award with a speech in favor of education for Dominican musicians.

 In 1988 he was awarded by the Association of Art Writers of the Dominican Republic with a Cassandra (nowadays known as sovereign awards) for his concert titled Sergio.
 This concert was awarded as a show of the year.
 Sergio Vargas also won the Casandra award for the best video clip for the song "Las vampires" by the composer Luis Días.

 In 1989 CBS International offered him a record deal.
 After much contemplation, he left Karen Records and signed with CBS.

 In 1991 it was a very productive year for Sergio Vargas' career; after participating in the television program "This is my country" he was awarded the Casandra (today called sovereign awards) award.
 He also received the Casandra award for his international projection and singing in places like New York's Madison Square Garden in front of 20,000 spectators at the Merengue Carnival.
 Under the direction of producer and director Jean Louis Jorge.
 Sergio shot a special program for Sony Music International.

 In 1993 he received a gold record, and was also one of the singers who participated in the famous Eight Street Festival in the city of Miami.

 In 2018 in the largest demonstration held to artists in the Dominican Republic called awards Cassandra (nowadays known as sovereign awards).
 Sergio Vargas had a special participation in the awards.
 After the participation, they gave him the recognition as THE GREAT SOVEREIGN (artist of greatest importance in the Dominican Republic and internationally).

 In 2021, Vargas won the Latin Grammy Award for Best Merengue/Bachata Album.

 Today Sergio is known and recognized as the artist of the Homeland and his group one of the most active orchestras in the field.
 Countries such as Colombia, Cali, Bogota, Santa Marta, Cucuta, Ocaña, Medellin, among others, recognize Sergio as the favorite merengue of all time.
 His fame is so great that even in the city of Cali in the town of (Chipichapi) there are hotels that bear his name in his main suid.

 Golden Congos

-Awarded at the Barranquilla Carnival Orchestra FestivalFestival de Orquestas del Carnaval de Barranquilla:
+Awarded at the Barranquilla Carnival Orchestra Festival at the Barranquilla Carnival: